jakehsiao/sdc-behaviour-cloning/README.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to use transfer learning.
+The overall strategy for deriving a model architecture was to use end-to-end model developed by Nvidia.

 My first step was to use a convolution neural network model that has trained on imagenet.
 I thought this model might be appropriate because the pre-trained network is robust enough to extract the useful features for steering angle prediction.